Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 These rustic reindeer are adorable additions to your home or Christmas-tree decorations.
 This holiday project tutorial includes different ideas about how to decorate your deer, as well as information about how to adjust them in size to hang on your tree.

-- a sheet of stiff, but bendable cardboard (like from a cereal box) - this cardboard will form the body of your reindeer.
+- A sheet of stiff but bendable cardboard (e.g. from a cereal box).
+This cardboard will form the body of your reindeer.
 The size is variable, depending on the finished size of your reindeer.
 I used a piece that was 5 inches by 4 1/2 inches.
 Read the directions below for more detail.

-- twigs of varying sizes and thicknesses (you can also use dowels) - for the limbs of your reindeer
+- Twigs of varying sizes and thicknesses.
+These will make the limbs of your reindeer (you can also use dowels).

-- small piece of thick twig or a bottle cork for your reindeer's head
+- A small piece of thick twig or a bottle cork.
+This will be your reindeer's head.

-- drill or screwdriver to make holes to assemble head and neck
+- Drill or screwdriver.
+You will use this to make holes to assemble the head and neck.

-- (optional) red pom pom or bead to use as nose
+- Red pom pom or bead to use as the nose (optional)

 How to Make a Woodland Twig Reindeer

-3. Now you can decorate your piece of folded cardboard to form the body of your reindeer.
-Note - be careful to preserve the fold in your cardboard so it will still bend in half.
+Now you can decorate your piece of folded cardboard to form the body of your reindeer.
+Be careful to preserve the fold in your cardboard so it will still bend in half.
 Be sure to decorate both sides of your folded piece of cardboard.

-There are many materials to use to decorate your reindeer.
-You can use old Christmas cards to cover your cardboard, or gift wrap.
+There are many materials you can use to decorate your reindeer (e.g. old Christmas cards or gift wrap).
 You can use popsicle sticks for a more rustic look, or decorative paper and glitter for a more festive feel.